wikimedia/ws-export/README.md

 What is Wikisource Export?
 ==========================

-Wikisource export is a tool for exporting Wikisource page in many format like epub, odt or xhtml.
+Wikisource export is a tool for exporting Wikisource page in many formats like epub or xhtml.
 The documentation can be found here : http://wikisource.org/wiki/Wikisource:WSexport

 Installation
 ============

-You have to download the files and use it with PHP 5.3 or more and for ODT export with XLS.
+You have to download the files and use it with PHP 5.3 or more.
 You have to create a temp folder in the root of directories.

 Composition